This concert has already taken place!

 Enjoy the View

 Between the old Kaispeicher and the new glass structure is the Plaza, a public viewing platform on the 8th floor of the Elbphilharmonie.
-Tickets for concerts in the Grand and Recital Halls include a visit to the Plaza; all other visitors require a Plaza ticket.More about the Plaza
+Tickets for concerts in the Grand and Recital Halls include a visit to the Plaza two hours before the start of the concert or event; all other visitors require a Plaza ticket.More about the Plaza

 A Diverse Cuisine